 The wearing of school uniform helps promote a sense of belonging to a thriving community.
-It is an expectation that all Crosshall students will wear the approved school uniform:
+It is an expectation that all Crosshall students will wear the approved school uniform, however branded uniform is not a daily requirement.

 - plain navy, dark grey or black trousers (not ‘jean style’, ‘skinny trousers’ or denim), shorts or skirts.
 Shorts and skirts must be of a modest length;